jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

 <img src="../../wiki_images/controllers/drawsome-tablet.png" width="250">

-Used for the Ubisoft games Drawsome!
-Artist and Drawsome!
-Sketch Quest for the Wii.
+Used for the Ubisoft games `Drawsome!
+Artist` & `Drawsome!
+Sketch Quest` for the Wii.

 ### How to configure